njxue/cs3219-ay2425s1-project-g25/README.md

 4. **Matching Service** - Port `3003`
 5. **MongoDB** - Port `27017` (Database)
 6. **Nginx API Gateway** - Port `80`
+7. **Redis** - Port `6379`

+### Setting up the Project
+Copy and paste the .env.example files in each service.
+Rename them as .env files.
+Files to do this in:
+1. ./
+2. /frontend
+3. /backend/user-service
+4. /backend/question-service
+5. /backend/matching-service
+Consult the readme files in the service if there are further configurations needed.

 ### Running the Project